Skip to content

 How routing works

-- The response text is scanned for every keyword configured in
+2. Text scanning (fallback): If no handoff tool call is present, the response text is scanned for every keyword configured in Routes.

-*and_).
-A keyword embedded in a sentence or used as a prose section header (e.g.BUGS FOUND: 3 failures) does not match.
-This prevents accidental routing when agents reference another role's keyword in their output. - If multiple keywords appear on their own lines in the same response, the response is rejected as ambiguous and a correction is injected asking the agent to use exactly one keyword.
+4. If multiple text keywords appear on their own lines in the same response, the response is rejected as ambiguous and a correction is injected asking the agent to use exactly one keyword.
 This prevents silent first-match bias from config ordering.

 Phase-break keywords